Xetibo/ReSet-Doc/sections/result/plugins/monitor.typ

 support would not be included and would have to be implemented separately.

 The protocol variant requires the implementation of two protocols which will interact with each other.
-The first is the KDE output device v2 protocol, which defines the data structure responsible for holding the necessary data for each monitor.
+The first is the kde_output_device_v2 protocol, which defines the data structure responsible for holding the necessary data for each monitor.
 This protocol closely resembles the wayland core protocol "wl_output" which offers a way to fetch the currently active monitors with all their data.